RobertMueller2/corner-calculator/README.md

 # Corner Calculator
 ## Overview

-Corner Calculator is a command-line utility written in Rust, designed to calculate new x and y coordinates based on a direction key (1-9 keypad style) and screen and window dimensions.
+Corner Calculator is a library with command-line utility written in Rust, designed to calculate new x and y coordinates based on a direction key (1-9 keypad style) and screen and window dimensions.
 It can be useful for window management scripts where you need to position windows in different corners or sides of the screen.

 ## Features

 - Calculate new coordinates based on screen and window dimensions.
 - Supports keypad-style direction input (1-9).
-- Implementations for multiple numeric types (u16, u32, i16, i32).
+- Implementations for multiple numeric types (u16, u32, i16, i32) when using as library.

 ## Requirements